 Ten years earlier, according to a report March 13, 1945 in a New York newspaper, my father was chased out of his comfort zone by Nazi Germans in an airplane bearing down on “the first American airman, on the first American airstrip, east of the Rhine river.”
 A few weeks later, Hitler was dead, then World War II ended, then the Baby Boom began.

-May we remind the New Zealand solon, and others with errant slurs, that my generation amounts to more than a demographic and marketing phenomenon, and that we Baby Boomers come by our patriotism honestly, as it was our fathers who rescued us all from the twin terrors of popular autocracy and racial madness.
+May we remind the New Zealand solon, and others with errant slurs, that some generations amount to more than demographic and marketing phenomena, and that we Baby Boomers come by our patriotism honestly, as it was our fathers who rescued the world from popular autocracy and racial madness.

 Now pray tell, kids, what does your Saturday look like?